ababic/django-cogwheels/README.rst

 - Override basic python type values such as: strings, integers, booleans, decimals and floats.
 - Override structured python type values such as: lists, tuples and dictionaries.
 - Use custom Django models in place of the ones you provide.
-- Use custom python classes, objects or entire modules in place of you provide.
+- Use custom python classes, objects or entire modules in place of the ones you provide.

 Goodness for you and other maintainers